WenyeSong/5D-Interpolator/README.md

 # 5D Interpolator

-This project implements a full-stack 5D interpolation system consisting of a FastAPI backend and a Next.js frontend.
+This project implements a full-stack web-app of a 5D interpolation system consisting of a FastAPI backend and a Next.js frontend, deploying using Docker.
 Users can upload a 5D dataset, train a configurable neural network model, and perform real-time predictions through a web interface.